Project Directors

 Thanks to the following students from SUNY Potsdam and UCLA who helped us with this

-project in the past: Olivia Allard, Gracia Amos, Sylvan Baker, William Barr, Temani Beck, Ella Beckman, Jaime Burwell, Austin Calderwood, Courtney Collins, Shawntel Courtney, Zakiya Deroche, Lindsay Dingman, Julie Fish, Shekneko Garrett, Sophia Gemelas, Annie Gill, Tracy Harnish, Toni Hays, Nathaniel Hebert, Chi-Ya Huang, Mehaque Kohli, Corie LaSalle, Brytney Laird, Jessica Langer, Natalie LoRusso, Heather Long, Hailey Lown, Das May, Allison McConlogue, Sophia Morelli, Joshua Mostales, Kristen Murphy, Chelsie Murray, Matthew Nardoci, Margo Paine, Ashante Parker, Sara Perry, Martha Peterson, Anaya Phoenix, Jordan Price, Susannah Ritchey, Wilmina Sainbert, Heather Sarsfield, Perdita Sasu, Madelyn Scott, Lindsey Spillar, Brooke Stewart, Rebecca Tang, Aymee Woody, and Robin Xiong.
+project in the past: Olivia Allard, Gracia Amos, Sylvan Baker, William Barr, Temani Beck, Ella Beckman, Jaime Burwell, Austin Calderwood, Courtney Collins, Shawntel Courtney, May Das, Zakiya Deroche, Lindsay Dingman, Julie Fish, Shekneko Garrett, Sophia Gemelas, Annie Gill, Tracy Harnish, Kyanna Hastings, Toni Hays, Nathaniel Hebert, Chi-Ya Huang, Mehaque Kohli, Corie LaSalle, Brytney Laird, Kemton Lampart, Jessica Langer, Natalie LoRusso, Heather Long, Hailey Lown, Allison McConlogue, Sophia Morelli, Joshua Mostales, Kristen Murphy, Chelsie Murray, Matthew Nardoci, Margo Paine, Ashante Parker, Sara Perry, Martha Peterson, Anaya Phoenix, Jordan Price, Susannah Ritchey, Wilmina Sainbert, Heather Sarsfield, Perdita Sasu, Madelyn Scott, Danya Shembesh, Lindsey Spillar, Rebecca Tang, Aymee Woody, Robin Xiong, and Nate Young.